kieran-tallinger/my-workouts/README.md

 ## Introduction

-A full stack application built with React.js for users to keep track of workout routines
+A front end application built with React.js for users to keep track of workout routines

 ## Technologies Used